 - Avoid doing roundtable introductions.
 You might run out of time to actually start the conversation!

 - Start the session with a prompt: think of a question that you have about the topic of your unconference and ask it.
 The conversation typically works itself out after that.
 If there’s a lull, ask the group if anyone else has a question to ask.

-- Up to 20 people can join the session with audio and video, but more people may join your unconference through chat.
+- Up to 20 people can join the session with audio and video, but more people than that may join your Unconference through chat.
 Be sure to check the session chat regularly and include people there in the conversation.

 - Be on the lookout for people who aren’t joining in and invite them to speak.
 Don’t insist, if they make it clear they want to listen only.